 It’s no secret that kids love projects.
 Finger painting, cutting, gluing, baking, and coloring; you name it, they want to try it.
-If your toddler is showing an interest in working alongside you while you craft or bake, then it might be time to get her involved.
-Including your child in the planning and making of gifts for other people not only keeps her busy, but also teaches her about the simple act of doing nice things for other people.
+If your toddler is showing an interest in working alongside you while you craft or bake, then it might be time to get him involved.
+Including your child in the planning and making of gifts for other people not only keeps him busy, but also teaches him about the simple act of doing nice things for other people.

 Fun with mason jars